gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 The drive back to Dallas took seven hours.

-I had burned a ticket to home.
+I had burned a ticket home.
 Instead, I went to a city where jazz lives in the streets, in the cafés, in the restaurants.
 Everywhere...

 I will definitely go back!
 It is a great weekend getaway activity!